 October 14−November 5, 2017Locations around Kyoto,

-An invitation to experience an alternative form of sightseeing in Kyoto that reveals a whole new kind of landscape
+An alternative form of sightseeing that reveals a whole new Kyoto landscape

 The experimental spaces devised by the team of designers and architects who make up researchlight form an indispensable part of the Kyoto Experiment landscape.
 At the spring and autumn festivals last year, researchlight created an installation in ROHM Square, the courtyard at ROHM Theatre Kyoto bordering Okazaki Park, that reconfigured various elements of urban infrastructure and architectural remnants into a whole new kind of spatial experience for audiences.

 For Kyoto Experiment 2017, researchlight will turn to aspects of the city landscape that are not adequately covered by maps.
-Kyoto attracts many tourists, who move around using a variety of maps.
-But people are rarely aware of the things that are not mentioned on these maps and tend to pass by without noticing them.
+Kyoto attracts many tourists, who tend to move around the city using a variety of maps.
+However, people are rarely aware of the things that are not mentioned on these maps and tend to pass these by without noticing.
 This is an attempt to create and install signs drawing attention to such places.

 |October 14 (Sat) - November 5 (Sun)|